NukentyGit/University-projects/README.md

 - **Mathematics** → mathematical formulas and proofs that explain and validate Data Science workflows, showcasing my background in Mathematics with a specialization in Data Science.
 - **Visualization** → plots, charts and dashboards.

+## 📁 Projects

+Here are some of my academic projects included in this repository:
+- **[Project 1 – Data Analysis Example](project1/README.md)** → A simple workflow demonstrating data loading, cleaning, analysis, and visualization using Python.

 - ---
 👋 *This repository is part of my academic portfolio.
 Feel free to explore the code and results!*